-Cor nstruction Phase Plan Assessment Form
+Construction Phase Plan Assessment Form

-Rec ommended Headings Comment Location in Plan
+Rec commended Headings Comment Location in Plan

-Other:

-rrangements for controlling signific ant site risks

-a) s: • afety risks, including; delivery and removal of materials •

-• (including waste) and work •

-equipment taking account of any

-risks to the public;

 • dealing with services - water, Underground services:

-electricity and gas, including Overhead services:
+electricity and gas, including overhead powerlines and Overhead services: Temperature electrica & convices:

-overhead powerlines and temporary electrical installations; Temporary electrics & services:
+temporary electrical installations; Temporary electrics & services:

 • accommodating adjacent land use; •

 • stability of structures whilst •

 carrying out construction work,

-including temporary structures and

-existing unstable structures;
+including temporary structures and existing unstable structures;

 • preventing falls; •

-• work with or near fragile materials; control of lifting operations; •
+• work with or near fragile materials; •

+• control of lifting operations; •

-• maintenance of plant and •
+• maintenance of plant and equipment; •

-- equipment;

-• work on excavations where there •

-are poor ground conditions;
+• work on excavations where there are poor ground conditions; •

 • Work with ride on plant within •

-control zone

-• Work with ride on plant on mats within control zone •
+control zone Work with ride on plant on mats

+• within control zone •

-• work on wells, underground •
+• work on wells, underground earthworks and tunnels; •

-- earthworks and tunnels;

-• working on or near water where •

-there is a risk of drowning;
+• working on or near water where there is a risk of drowning; •

 • work involving diving; •

 • work in a confined space; •

 • Work in cofferdams (or similar); •

 • Work involving explosives and/or UXO risks •

 • traffic routes and segregation of Traffic management plan

-• vehicles and pedestrians; Traine management plan
+vehicles and pedestrians; •

-• storage of materials (particularly •

-hazardous materials) and work
+• storage of materials (particularly hazardous materials) and work equipment; •

-equipment;

-• b) b other significant safety risks. ealth risks, including: •
+• other significant safety risks. •

+b) h ealth risks, including:

 • removal of asbestos; •

 • dealing with lead paints & products •

 • dealing with contaminated land; •

 • manual handling; •

-• use of hazardous substances, •

-particularly where there is a need

-for health monitoring;
+• use of hazardous substances, particularly where there is a need for health monitoring; •

+• reducing noise; •

-• reducing noise; reducing vibration; •
+• reducing vibration; •

 • work with ionising radiation •

 • exposure to UV radiation •

 • other significant health risks. •

-c) E nvironmental risks •
+c) E Arrangemental risks -

-• Arrangements to avoid pollution •

-from silt and concrete.
+• Arrangements to avoid pollution from silt and concrete. •

 • Waste management • SWMP

-4 6 Oils and fuels CDM2045\ (where applicable)
+4 0 Oils and fuels CDM2045) (where applies his)

-4. 5 Pecified Risks (Refer to Schedule 3 CDM2015) (where applicable) ourial under earthfalls, engulfment in swampland or falling from a height,
+4. 5 Specified Risks (Refer to Schedule 3 CDM2015) (where applicable) urial under earthfalls, engulfment in swampland or falling from a height,

 • ted by the nature of the work or processes used or by the environment at

-• chemical or biological substances constituting a particular danger to the

-safety or health of workers or involvir ng a legal requirement for health monitoring.
+• Work which puts workers at risk from chemical or biological substances constituting a particular danger to the g a legal requirement for health monitoring.

-• Work with ionizing radiation requiring the designation of controlled or supervised areas under regulation 16 of
+• the designation of controlled or supervised areas under regulation 16 of

-the Ionising Radiations Regulations 1 999

-• Work near high voltage power lines
+Work near high voltage power lines

 • Work exposing workers to the risk of

-• Work on wells, underground earthwo
+Work on wells, underground earthworks and tunnels Work convicted out by divers hoving a system of six owners.

-•
+Work carried out by divers having a system of air supply Work carried out by workers in caissons with a compressed air atmosphere

-• Work involving the use of explosives one with a compressed an atmosphere
+• Work carried out by workers in caissomers work involving the use of explosives ons with a compressed all almosphere

-• antling of heavy prefabricated components
+• ů i antling of heavy prefabricated components

-g and addoning or dioni O In the second combanion 1
+The Health and Safety File anang or neavy pretablicated compensities

+• layout and format; •

+• arrangements for the collection and

+gathering of information;

+• storage of information;

+nitial Method Statements

+• Inset subject •

-Reference: LIT 16559 Version: 5.0 Security classification: OFFICIAL Page 63 of 75
+Reference: LIT 16559 Version: 7.0 Security classification: OFFICIAL